ziap/screech/readme.md

 # Screech

-A website for generating various types of noises including:
+A website for generating various types of noise including:

 - White noise
 - Pink noise